 - Colors in cool and dark tones.
 Blue, black, and silver are all excellent choices.
 Add gold, yellow, or white metal in places where you need more yang.
-If it's metal -- it's obviously still going to resonate with metal Feng Shui.
+If it's metal—it's obviously still going to resonate with metal feng shui.
 Black and silver metal looks nice in the bathroom.
-Gold and bronze metal works will in the bedroom or kitchen.
+Gold and bronze metal works well in the bedroom or kitchen.

 - Swirls, Curves, and Dots.
 When looking for patterns to put on the walls or for furniture, go for items that have abstract blotches, dots, and less cohesive edges.
 Abstract art looks great in a metal room.
 It's imaginative, it's not too strict on its meaning, and the different colors can look pretty.

 - Black and white images.
-Bright colored photos are more associated with yang.
+Bright-colored photos are more associated with yang.
 Black and white photography has more yin qualities.
 Black and white images can also look really nice in metal frames or next to metal furniture.
-This can bring out a kind of serious that helps make a room look mature.
+This can bring out a kind of seriousness that helps make a room look mature.

 - Metal safe.
 Don't worry if you don't like putting your jewelry out in your home for guests to see.
 You can also lock it all up.
 A metal safe can also look mature, serious, and sleek.